microsoft/dotnet/Documentation/compatibility/previewlostkeyboardfocus-is-called-repeatedly-if-its-handler-shows-a-message-box.md

 - [ ] Build-time break

 ### Recommended Action
-There are two options to work around this issue -
+There are two options to work around this issue:

 1. It may be avoided by calling `System.Windows.MessageBox.Show` instead of `System.Windows.Forms.MessageBox.Show`.
+2.
-2. It may be avoided by showing the message box from a <xref:System.Windows.UIElement.LostKeyboardFocus> event handler (as opposed to a <xref:System.Windows.UIElement.PreviewLostKeyboardFocus?displayProperty=name> event handler).
+3. It may be avoided by showing the message box from a <xref:System.Windows.UIElement.LostKeyboardFocus> event handler (as opposed to a <xref:System.Windows.UIElement.PreviewLostKeyboardFocus?displayProperty=name> event handler).

 ### Affected APIs
 * `M:System.Windows.ContentElement.add_PreviewLostKeyboardFocus(System.Windows.Input.KeyboardFocusChangedEventHandler)`